Numinbah Nature Reserve: Description

 The area includes an escarpment rising to over 1000 m above sea level that forms part of the Queensland/New South Wales border.
-Below the cliffs are extensive sub tropical rainforests.
-The reserve is intended to be a place where the flora and fauna are free from interference from humans, domestic animals and feral pests.
+Below the cliffs are extensive subtropical rainforests.
+The reserve is intended to be a place where the flora and fauna are free of interference from humans, domestic animals and feral pests.
 The southern edges are bounded by private landholdings.

 Vegetation

 The vegetation is primarily sub-tropical rainforest with some wet sclerophyll forest.
 A group of Antarctic beech are at their northernmost limit of natural distribution.
 The beech trees are in an area of one hectare, within a cool temperate rainforest stand of 2.9 hectares at Best-of-all Lookout in Numinbah Nature Reserve.
 Located in a high rainfall area with frequent mist.
 Many of the trees are in the form of a depauperate thicket, with stems arising from massive, gnarled, above-ground roots.
-An often photographed, triple stemmed tree is situated in the reserve, just south of the state border.
+An often photographed, triple-stemmed tree is situated in the reserve, just south of the state border.
 This plant is considered to be of a great age.

 The rare rainforest tree Springbrook leatherwood occurs in this reserve.
-The subtropical rainforest at the base of the rhyolite cliffs is considered outstanding amongst the rainforests of Australia.
-Particularly at the heads of Pat Smiths Creek, Crystal Creek and Couchy Creek.
+The subtropical rainforest at the base of the rhyolite cliffs is considered outstanding among the rainforests of Australia.
+This rainforest is particularly notable at the heads of Pat Smiths Creek, Crystal Creek, and Couchy Creek.
 Soils are enriched with basalt on a shelf below the Springbrook plateau.
-Many rare species of plants and unusually tall trees are present beside huge fallen rhyolite blocks.
+Many rare species of plants and unusually tall trees are present beside massive fallen rhyolite blocks.
 Climbing plants have been recorded at a diameter of one metre.
 The rainforest botanist A.G.Floyd has recorded the following species as record sizes in this nature reserve; black booyong, purple cherry, red lilly pilly, rose marara and black bean.